 4. How Long You Have to File

-For most wrongful death cases, the statute of limitations or expiration period for a wrongful death claim is within two years from the date of the the crash that led to the victim’s death.
+For most wrongful death cases, the statute of limitations or expiration period for a wrongful death claim is within two years from the date of the crash that led to the victim’s death.

-4 Steps in Proving Wrongful Death
+What Are The 4 Steps In Proving Wrongful Death?

 1. Duty